Macrometacorp/docs/docs/photoniq/est/get-started-est.md

 ## Before You Begin

 - Work with Macrometa personnel to get credentials and access.
-- Collect info you will need:
+- Collect information you will need:
   - Tags to be migrated
   - Any access tokens for third-party service accounts
+- Make sure you have edit access to target pages and know how to add scripts.

 ## Set Up EST